-In order to be eligible for this category a property must be accessed by appropriate user groups for the purpose of educational, scientific or research purposes.
-The owner has yet to establish a relationship with local groups.
-He is interested in having user groups access their property for educational purposes.
+The owners are interested in having user groups access their property for educational purposes.
 At this time, credit for this category cannot be recommended because letters of support have not been established or provided.
 However, if local groups submit letters of support to use this property for educational purposes on or before October 1, 2019, then credit for this category should be awarded administratively.